odino/react-in-1000-words/README.md

 A few pointers for the curious ones:

+* a [primer on virtual DOM](https://www.codecademy.com/articles/react-virtual-dom), which is a great performance optimization React popularized
 * what's this weird XML in the `render` function?
 Meet [JSX](https://jsx.github.io/)!
 * re-rendering is sometimes expensive, so you should consider using [pure components](https://60devs.com/pure-component-in-react.html) and [immutable objects](https://github.com/facebook/immutable-js/wiki/Immutable-as-React-state)
 * [React's top-level API](https://reactjs.org/docs/react-api.html)